 Here’s how to apply directly to the Smith School of Business:

-- Start your application to the University of Maryland beginning August 1 of your senior year of high school.
+- Start your application to the University of Maryland in early August of your senior year of high school.

 - You must commit to the University of Maryland by May 1.